bnomei/kirby3-security-headers/readme.md

 - when using inline `<script>` and/or `<style>`.

 > [!TIP]
 > The plugin will automatically disable itself on local setups to not get in your way while developing.
-To test the CSP headers locally, you can use the `'bnomei.securityheaders.enable' => true,` option to enforce sending the headers.
+To test the CSP headers locally, you can use the `'bnomei.securityheaders.enabled' => true,` option to enforce sending the headers.

 ## Customizing CSP Headers & Nonces